Quadratic Thurston maps with few postcritical points: Introduction

+\begin{theorem}[Thurston's theorem for $|P_f|=4$] Let $f$ be a Thurston map with four postcritical points that is not Euclidean.
+Then $f$ is equivalent to a rational map if and only if there is no obstructing curve.
+If the rational map exists, it is unique up to M\"obius conjugacy. \end{theorem}

+Applications of the general statement of Thurston's theorem include the combinatorial classifications of large families of postcritically finite rational maps \cite{Poirier,Newton}.

 It is natural to seek an enumeration of all combinatorial classes (see for instance Problem 5.2 posed by McMullen \cite{McM}).
 Few explicit listings exist, with the following exceptions.
 First is the enumeration of all non-polynomial hyperbolic rational maps of degree 3 or less with four or fewer postcritical points \cite{KMPcensus}.
-This is done by listing all possible ramification portraits (i.e. combinatorial descriptions of critical and postcritical dynamics), and then finding coefficients of the corresponding rational functions by solving equations derived from the portraits.
+This is done by listing all possible dynamical portraits (i.e. combinatorial descriptions of critical and postcritical dynamics), and then finding coefficients of the corresponding rational functions by solving equations derived from the portraits.
 However, enumeration is substantially more difficult in the presence of combinatorial classes with no rational representative.
-The only existing results of this type come in the context of quadratic Thurston maps with four postcritical points \cite{K01,BN06}.
-For example, Bartholdi and Nekrashevych enumerate all maps with the same ramification portrait as $z^2+i$ using special features of self-similar groups associated to polynomials.
+The main results of this type come in the context of quadratic and cubic Thurston maps with four postcritical points \cite{K01,BN06,Lod}.
+For example, Bartholdi and Nekrashevych enumerate all maps with the same dynamical portrait as $z^2+i$ (see Figure \ref{ramportfig}) using special features of self-similar groups associated to polynomials.
+It is known that a large family of polynomial dynamical portraits admit obstructed combinatorial classes \cite{Kel}.

-We enumerate the equivalence classes of all non-exceptional quadratic Thurston maps with four or fewer postcritical points (see Theorem \ref{thm:classification}).
-Thurston maps with three or fewer postcritical points are all equivalent to rational maps, so in this case our enumeration amounts to listing all possible ramification portraits and computing coefficients.
-For non-exceptional maps with four postcritical points, we rely on a crucial fact about the transitivity of the mapping class action.
-A \emph{twist} of $f$ is a map of the form $h \circ f$ where $h:(\sphere,P_f)\to(\sphere,P_f)$ is a homeomorphism with $h|_{P_f}=id$; note that $h\circ f$ is again a Thurston map with the same ramification portrait.
-A special feature of quadratic Thurston maps with four postcritical points is that every combinatorial class having the same ramification portrait as $f$ can be represented by a twist of $f$ (see \cite[\S 5]{FKKLPPS}).